dmbarbour/glas/docs/GlasProg.md

 * `%take` - "rl-vr" given a radix trie and bitstring label, extract the value and the radix tree minus the label.
 This is equivalent to '%fail' if no such label exists.
 * `%put` - "vrl-r" given a value, radix trie, and label, add the value to the radix tree at the label.
 This will diverge if it overwrites existing tree structure.

-Environment Manipulation:
+Environment Access and Manipulation:
 * `(%scope EnvTL P)` - apply EnvTL to RegisterNames and HandlerNames in P. This applies across definition boundaries.
 To support extension, composition, and metaprogramming, EnvTL has a dedicated AST structure.
   * `(%tl TL)` - the common case, same prefix-to-prefix radix tree TL as namespaces.
     * Translation to NULL or WARN will block use of a register or handler, with WARN reducing compile-time errors to compile-time warnings and runtime errors (by default).
   * `(%tl.arc NewPrefix OldPrefix RegisterName)` - (tentative) support for associative naming structure; see *Environment Abstraction*.
   * `(%tl.seq EnvTL1 EnvTL2 ...)` - apply EnvTL1 then EnvTL2 etc. in sequence.
+* `(%rw RegisterName)` - swap data between named register and top data stack element.
+* `(%call HandlerName EnvTL)` - invoke a handler, applying a translation to control the handler's view of the caller's environment.
+Diverges with error if handler is not defined.
+* `(%check HandlerName)` - if HandlerName is defined, is a no-op.
+Otherwise is equivalent to '%fail'.
+This should be resolved at compile-time in most contexts.
 * `(%local Prefix P)` - (tentative) allocate a fresh namespace with registers initialized to zero.
 Translate Prefix to this namespace in context of P. Clear the registers upon exit from P. Clear may diverge if registers contain linear data.
   * we could feasibly integrate with handlers, e.g. `(%local Prefix Handlers P)`
-* `(%rw RegisterName)` - swap data between named register and top data stack element.
-* `(%call HandlerName EnvTL)` - invoke a handler, applying a translation to control the handler's view of the caller's environment.

 * *tbd* - introduce handlers in context of a subprogram.

 Tooling and Evolution: